Nancy Shipp

 Brief Life History of Nancy

 When Nancy Shipp was born in April 1828, in Green, Kentucky, United States, her father, Martin I. Shipp, was 28 and her mother, Elizabeth Puryear, was 41.
 She married George Washington Presser on 2 March 1847, in Clark, Illinois, United States.
 They were the parents of at least 3 sons and 7 daughters.
 She lived in Missouri, United States in 1870 and Sherrill, Texas, Missouri, United States in 1880.
-She died in 1900, in Licking, Texas, Missouri, United States, at the age of 72, and was buried in Missouri, United States.
+She died in 1900, in Licking, Shannon, Missouri, United States, at the age of 72, and was buried in Missouri, United States.

 Photos and Memories (0)